ERA works with all practitioners of law:

 Types of training activities developed

-As the European Commission’s communication on judicial training of September 2011 explains, ERA “has extensive experience in successfully organising Union law seminars for multicultural audiences”.
-It offers conferences and courses at different levels at its centre in Trier (near the EU’s judicial capital in Luxembourg), in Brussels and around Europe:
+ERA offers conferences and courses at different levels at its centre in Trier (near the EU’s judicial capital in Luxembourg), around Europe and online:

-- Annual conferences and forums to review and debate the latest developments
+- Annual conferences to review and debate the latest developments

-- Seminars focused on a specific development for practitioners to explore in detail
+- Seminars focused on a specific developments for practitioners to explore in detail

 - Basic training courses as an introduction to a specific area of EU law